Marcelo Serrado: Biography

 In 2010, the actor was famous for the monologue Não Existe Mulher Difícil.
 The following year, Serrado appeared on the big screen in the feature film Malu de Bicicleta.

-He returned to Rede Globo in 2011 where he played Crô, a homosexual, with Butler as the villain's sidekick played by Tereza Cristina (Christiane Torloni) in the primetime telenovela Fina Estampa.
+He returned to Rede Globo in 2011, where he played Crô, a homosexual, with Butler as the villain's sidekick, played by Tereza Cristina (Christiane Torloni) in the primetime telenovela Fina Estampa.

 In 2012, he was cast in the telenovela Gabriela.
 In November of the same year, it was announced by columnist Regina Rito, the newspaper O Dia, that Serrado will play the character Crô of Fina Estampa again, but now in a feature film.
-The script of Super Crô - O Filme was then being written by Aguinaldo Silva together with Rodrigo Ribeiro and Maurício Gyboski.
+The script of Super Crô - O Filme was then being written by Aguinaldo Silva, together with Rodrigo Ribeiro and Maurício Gyboski.
 It was directed by Bruno Barreto.

 Personal life

 He was married to actress Christine Fernandes from 1994 to 1999.
 The actor has a daughter named Catarina, from his ex-wife, actress Rafaela Mandelli.
-On 4 August 2012, Serrado married the ballerina Roberta Fernandes, on 9 April 2013, the couple welcomed twins, named Felipe and Guilherme.
-For panic syndrome Marcelo Serrado is being treated with medications and Transcendental Meditation.
+On 4 August 2012, Serrado married the ballerina Roberta Fernandes, and on 9 April 2013, the couple welcomed twins, named Felipe and Guilherme.
+For panic syndrome, Marcelo Serrado is being treated with medication and Transcendental Meditation.